paroi-tech/universal-ddl/README.md

 // The AST is a pure JSON format, it can be stringified console.log(JSON.stringify(ast, undefined, 2))

-// How to generate a specific DDL gor your DBMS console.log(generateDdl(ast, "postgresql"))
+// How to generate a specific DDL for your DBMS console.log(generateDdl(ast, "postgresql"))

 // Create a RDS (Relational Database Structure).
 It is a POJO object, higher